manishiitg/react-code-style-training/README.md

 The purpose of this repository is to provide training on the best code practices to use for our inhouse large scale reactjs apps.

+This part of a series to show case how to manage the coding style for inhouse our inhouse projects.
+This is specific for large projects which go on months and years.
+Over such a long period and large code base it becomes essential to have a proper style guide which is testable, easy to use and upgradable to latest tech stack.

 We are trying to solve issues like

 - Long term code maintanablity